stewthestew/tofi-menu/README.md

 mv ./tofi ~/go/bin/ # Or wherever you want to put it
 ```
 ### Important info
-Tofi-menu uses 3 different environment variables:
+Tofi-menu uses these different environment variables:

 1. LAUNCH_APP: The path to the fzf binary.
-(Optional, if not set then it will just execute fzf normally)
+(Optional, if not set then it will just execute fzf normally).
-2. DEBUG: If this is set, then less important errors will be handled (Read code for more info) (Optional)
+2. DEBUG: If this is set, then less important errors will be handled (Read code for more info) (Optional).
 3. TOFI_APPS: This acts like the PATH variable, this is where tofi will get the executables from.
+4. SILENT: This silences the output of the program, it will not print anything to the terminal.

 If you want it to list every app then do
 ```bash